smimram/monadic-synth/README.md

 - The infinitesimal variations are supposed to be varying slowly, i.e. be "locally constant".
 In particular, this means that small buffers can assume that the _dt_ is the same for the whole buffer.

+## Ideas for the future

+- Make a compiler (into, say, C) for our synthesizers, possibly by simply changing the monad.